HKati/pulse-release-gates-0.1/docs/FUTURE_LIBRARY.md

    The notebook will render:

 - paradox history across runs (zones and tensions),
-   - instability / risk score trends over time,
+- instability / risk-zone trends over time,
+- decision streaks over PASS / FAIL runs,
+- Pareto coverage for paradox axes,
+- a weighted Paradox histogram by zone (v0),
-   - EPF signal trends, if EPF is enabled,
+- EPF overview panels and overlays, if EPF is enabled,
+- an EPF-only histogram panel (v0) for the distribution of EPF scores or flags,
-   - high‑level resolution hints derived from the paradox history.
+- high-level resolution hints derived from the paradox history.

+### Memory / trace dashboard — FAQ (v0)

+**Where do the JSON artefacts need to live?**

+By default, the demo notebook expects decision trace artefacts under `PULSE_safe_pack_v0/artifacts/`, relative to the repository root.
+When you open `PULSE_memory_trace_dashboard_v0_demo.ipynb` from `PULSE_safe_pack_v0/examples/`, this corresponds to `../artifacts`.

+**Which artefacts are required vs optional?**

+Required for a meaningful dashboard:

+- `paradox_history_v0.json`
+- `delta_log_v0.json`
+- `paradox_resolution_v0.json`

+Optional, but recommended:

+- `topology_dashboard_v0.json` (for topology views)
+- EPF shadow artefacts (for EPF overlays and panels).

+If any of these are missing, the corresponding panel will log a "skipping" message and move on without failing the notebook.

+**Does the dashboard change the gates or release decisions?**

+No. The memory / trace dashboard is a read-only diagnostic tool.
+It does not write back to `status.json`, does not modify gates, and does not affect release decisions.
+It is safe to run alongside the deterministic PULSE CI gates.

 ---